Orders

 This step is only relevant if you use stock management.
 When the articles have been physically picked from the warehouse and are ready for delivery, you can create a delivery.
 You can also choose to skip this step and post the delivery together with the invoice.

 Once the delivery is posted, the stock quantity is updated and the value is deducted from your stock.
-Product consumption is also posted.
-After posting the delivery, you can only edit text, price and discount on the order lines.
+A cost of goods sold is also posted.
+After posting the delivery, you can only edit text, price, and discount on the order lines.

 4: Post invoice

 Select Create invoice in the order menu.
-Choose whether the invoice should be printed, sent via email, or sent electronically.
-Also verify that the invoice date is correct.
-If you use stock management and have not previously posted a delivery, remember to tick the Deliver checkbox.
+Choose whether the invoice should be printed, sent by email, or sent electronically.
+Also verify that the invoice date is as desired.
+If you use stock management and have not previously posted a delivery, remember to tick the Deliver field.

 5: Post payment